SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

 ### Task 1: Verify the API Management Service and create an API with Operations

+In this lab, you will verify the API Management Service and create an API with operations by defining endpoints, setting policies, and testing the functionality to ensure proper integration and management of your APIs.

 1. Navigate to Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.

    ![](./Media/lab3-t1-s1.png)